 Also, connected to the theater of J.K.
 Tyl is the modern theater where other performances such a marionette puppet shows and plays are held.
 Be sure to ask the information center if there is a show during your stay as they have live performances every two weeks.

-The local dish is Carp.
+As we said earlier, the local dish is carp.
 Something you normally wouldn’t eat anywhere else but is specially farmed in the region for consumption and considered a delicacy.
-The entire wetlands surrounding Trebon built a special canal and pond system from the 14th century and still used today to perfectly farm their fish.

 The fish are caught and put into a special pond where their food and environment are controlled for prime conditions for human consumption.
 We also learned that the fish has to be prepared and cut just right, it’s considered an art passed down families for generations.
 If you cut the meat incorrectly the meat goes bad.

 While most Czech citizens enjoy carp on Christmas day, you can find this dish daily at many restaurants in town.
-We were also informed that when Christmas time rolls around, almost all of the carp in the country is supplied from Trebon.
+Almost all of the carp in the country is supplied from Trebon, especially on Christmas.

-We enjoyed our delicious carp meal from Šupina, one of the most famous and best spots to enjoy the local dish.
-We recommend starting off with the traditional fish soup and getting the carp dish with the potato salad for your main.
-We were pleasantly surprised at how much we enjoyed this meal, even if it had a lot of bones to pick through, and is definitely one of the best things to do in Trebon Czech Republic during your visit.
+We enjoyed our delicious carp meal from Šupina, one of the most famous spots to enjoy the local dish.
+Start off with the traditional fish soup and getting the carp dish with the potato salad for your main.
+We were pleasantly surprised at how much we enjoyed this meal, even if it had a lot of bones to pick through.
+It is definitely one of the best foodie things to do in Trebon Czech Republic during your visit.

 Enjoy dessert and coffee

 Treat yourself to a little dessert and coffee after that delicious carp meal at Trebon v Marcipanu.
 Here you can enjoy sitting right in the heart of the town center while indulging in some fine homemade chocolates accompanied with a nice espresso or cappuccino.